Family Educational Rights and Privacy Act (FERPA)(1974)

 Accessing Student Records

-Release of Academic Records
+Release of Student Records (Parent and Third Parties)

 Student Records Policy